Slow quasiparticle dynamics and anyonic statistics in a fractional quantum Hall Fabry-P\'erot interferometer: Materials and Methods

 \subsection{S2.
 Measurement parameters and interferometer characterization}

-Experiments were performed in a dry dilution refrigerator at a base temperature of \SI{18}{mK} (on device 1) and \SI{55}{mK} (on device 2).
+Experiments were performed in a dry dilution refrigerator at a base temperature of \SI{18}{mK}.
 Electronic filters are installed on all transport lines to lower the electron temperature.
-Transport was measured at \SI{10.3875}{Hz} (device 1) / \SI{17.7777}{Hz} (device 2) using SR860 lock-in amplifiers.
+Transport was measured at \SI{10.3875}{Hz} using SR860 lock-in amplifiers.
 A Basel Precision Instruments SP983c high stability I to V converter (IF3602) is used to measure the current signals, while the voltages are measured directly with the SR860 using no additional pre-amplification.

-For the diagonal conductance measurements performed on device 1, in the fractional quantum Hall regime, an ac excitation is applied to contacts C6, C7, C8, and C9 and the resulting current $I_{out}$ is measured on contact C1.
+For the diagonal conductance measurements an ac excitation is applied to contacts C6, C7, C8, and C9 and the resulting current $I_{out}$ is measured on contact C1.
 The diagonal voltage drop $V_{+} - V_{-}$ is measured between contacts C10 and C2.
 A constant \SI{10}{V} is applied to the conductively-doped Si substrate throughout all measurements to maintain electron-doping in the single- and un-gated regions of each contact.
-The excitation voltage is $\SI{10}{\mu V}$ for the data in Fig. \ref{fig:fig1}D and Fig. \ref{fig:fig4}, and $\SI{20}{\mu V}$ for Fig. \ref{fig:fig2}A-B, and Fig. \ref{fig:fig3}.
+The excitation voltage is $\SI{10}{\mu V}$ for the data in Fig. \ref{fig:fig2}a and Fig. \ref{fig:fig8}, and $\SI{20}{\mu V}$ for Fig. \ref{fig:fig3}A-B, and Fig. \ref{fig:fig5},\ref{fig:fig6},\ref{fig:fig7}.

-For the measurements of device 2 in the integer quantum Hall regime, a two-ground configuration is employed.
-A \SI{0.9}{nA} ac current bias is applied at contact C6, and the contact C8 is grounded to sink the current reflected by the interferometer.
-The transmitted current is measured on the opposite side of the device, on contact C4.
-A constant \SI{-12}{V} is applied to the Si substrate throughout these measurements to maintain hole-doping of the contact regions.

 As described in the main text, we perform several standard characterizations of our Fabry-Perot interferometer to confirm normal operation, shown in the figures that follow.